ljunggren/boozang-docs/README.md

 and create a project if needed.
 As soon as the project is launched, the Boozang IDE will be launched in the web browser.
 To setup the integration to Jira / XRay you want to first add the client credentials to be able to retrieve the features from Xray.

-Go ahead and open

-**Settings - > Integrations -> Feature file server**
+The integration view in Boozang can be found at *Settings - > Integrations -> Feature file server*

+**For Jira Cloud installation**

 In the integration dialog, set the following

-**For Jira Cloud installation**

 <img src="images/xray-bz-integration.png" alt="xray-bz-integration"  />